dr-matt-smith/php-symfony3-book/00_content/part01/chapter01.md

 ### Opaque 500 Server error message

-If Symfony thinks you are in **production** (live public website) then when an error occurs it will through a 500 server error (which a real production site would catch and display nicer looking message for website visitors).
+If Symfony thinks you are in **production** (live public website) then when an error occurs it will throw a 500 server error (which a real production site would catch and display some nicely sanitised message for website visitors).

-Since we are in production we want to see the **details** of any errors.
+Since we are in **development** we want to see the **details** of any errors.
 So after a 500 Server error,  refresh the browser page, but prepend `/app_dev.php/` to your URL - you'll then get a much more detailed description of the error (including the class / line / template causing the problem etc.).

 Also, if you know where your error logs are stored, you can see the errors written to the log file...